babblevoice/tino/README.md

   - content file values into `.page` and `.item` templates using the `<== key` syntax, with Markdown to HTML conversion, currently ordering items by date descending only
 - generation of paginated content lists based on `.list` templates, incl. population with pagination values
 - static file save to default output directory, for an arbitrarily deep static tree
-- live serving
+- partial live serving - file tree update on change, without page reload

 ## Todo

 - extend to support tags, incl. tag list pages using the `.tags.list` template, outputting to a tags/ subdirectory for the content type
 - revise remaining commands to equivalent Python method calls
-- revise live serving to implement diff
+- extend live serving to reload page and revise to diff
 - memoise completed partial filenames
 - refactor and comment